SGpp/DisCoTec/docs/parallelism.md

 Combining the two ways of scaling up, DisCoTec's scalability was demonstrated on several machines, with the experiments comprising up to 524288 cores:

-![timings for advection solver step on HAWK at various parallelizations](../gfx/times-solver-on-hawk.svg)
+![timings for 6-d advection solver step on HAWK at various parallelizations](../gfx/times-solver-on-hawk.svg)
 ![timings for combination step on
 HAWK at various parallelizations](../gfx/times-combination-on-hawk.svg)

-We see the timings (in seconds) for the advection PDE solver step and the combination step, respectively.
+We see the timings (in seconds) for the solver and combination steps respectively, for an illustrative (6-D) PDE problem.
 This weak scaling experiment used four OpenMP threads per rank, and starts with one pg of four processes in the upper left corner.
 The largest parallelization is 64 pgs of 2048 processes each.